 The other big movement making waves over the last few years is all about developing brands that are sensitive to the environment, sustainability, and global warming.
 Customers care about their carbon footprint, and they are conscious of their actions when they buy a product online.

 Communicating your company’s sustainability credentials will become an integral part of advertising in the future, and that trend will begin in 2021.

 Sustainability is about making every aspect of your business work with the environment rather than overusing natural resources.
 It also means making communities sustainable.
 This is something that will be important to understand as you grow your business.

 Do you know what impact your company is having on poor communities around the world?
-Can you change your business practices to make these communities better, or more sustainable?
+Can you change your business practices to improve these communities, or more sustainable?
 When creating your marketing campaigns in 2021, think about your messaging.
 What are you telling the world about your product and your brand?
 Will it align with your customers’ values?

-Type any sort of question into Google and you’ll notice that the first results to pop up are videos.
-Video content has grown in popularity in recent years as countries around the world upgrade their infrastructure to deliver faster internet into homes.
-Youtube’s user base has grown by 11% in the last 2 years.
+Type any sort of question into Google, and you’ll notice that the first results to pop up are videos.
+Video content has grown in popularity recently as countries around the world upgrade their infrastructure to deliver faster internet into homes.
+Youtube’s user base has grown by 11% in the past two years.

 With the potential for great search rankings, spending time creating video content and optimizing it for Google is a smart strategy for businesses in 2021.